What is CockroachDB?

 How is CockroachDB strongly-consistent?

-CockroachDB guarantees the SQL isolation level "serializable", the highest defined by the SQL standard.
+CockroachDB guarantees serializable SQL transactions, the highest isolation level defined by the SQL standard.
 It does so by combining the Raft consensus algorithm for writes and a custom time-based synchronization algorithms for reads.
-See our description of strong consistency for more details.

 How is CockroachDB both highly available and strongly consistent?